privatenumber/vue-import-loader/README.md

 	<a href="https://bundlephobia.com/result?p=vue-import-loader"><img src="https://badgen.net/bundlephobia/minzip/vue-import-loader"></a>
 </h1>

 Webpack loader to automatically detect & import used components.

-"Globally register" components without the bundling costs!
+Use this loader to "globally register" components without the bundling costs!

 Credits to the [@nuxt/components](https://github.com/nuxt/components) for the idea ❤️